1Vertebral Compression Fracture

 Myofascial Pain Syndrome is caused by injury or damage to the fascia, the soft, stretchy connective tissue that surrounds muscles, organs and other structures inside the body.
 The syndrome causes chronic pain in muscles throughout the body, especially in the neck and jaw.

-6Complex Regional Pain Syndrome (Reflex Sympathetic Dystrophy)
+6CRPS (Reflex Sympathetic Dystrophy)

 This chronic condition, also known as reflex sympathetic dystrophy, is an unexplained feeling of pain and discomfort that most commonly affects an arm, leg, hand or foot.
 Often, it begins in the hand or foot and then spreads to affect the entire limb.